dcodewizard/cat-and-dog-sitting/README.md

 ## Admin Page

 Displays all bookings with relevant details.
+(Password for Admin page is '12345').

 # Project Structure